llesatndi/academic-kickstart/content/publication/chapter_CISM_2019/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Ranges of unstable flow in singular lid driven cavity at Re=8800'
+  caption: 'RPOD decomposition graph of a 3 parameter function'
   focal_point: ""
   preview_only: false